wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 * **Lead Management** -  Every contact submitted on your WordPress site is captured by the vCita CRM, and is available immediately in one simple dashboard to quickly qualify and follow-up.
 * **Client Management** - Easily organize, search and edit client information and social data, mark for follow-up, request payment or scheduler appointments.
 * **Client Portal** - A secure 24/7 client portal offering account updates, payment status, document requests and messages.
 Clients can communicate at their convenience and even set additional appointments, make payments and upload documents.
+* **Online Calendar** - Manage your business calendar, invite leads and clients for meetings and offer them to schedule appointments right on your site -  based on your up to date availability.
+* **Invoicing Templates and Online Payment Collect** - vCita CRM lets you create professional invoices including your logo and details.
+Your clients can pay for your services online, with credit card or PayPal.

 https://www.youtube.com/watch?v=nok9rIdLcxA